Are you seeing the ‘Sorry, this file type is not permitted for security reasons’ error in WordPress?

 - Restrict non-registered users, so they can only upload the file types that they need to upload.
 The best way to do this is with a file upload form.

 - Use a WordPress security plugin to monitor your site for vulnerabilities.

 - Regularly scan your WordPress site for potentially malicious code.

 - Consider limiting the size of uploaded files to stop users from uploading large files that may contain malware.

-- Add user activity logging, so you have records of which user uploaded which file
+- Add user activity logging so that you have records of which user uploaded which file.

 We hope this article helped you learn how to fix the “Sorry, this file type is not permitted for security reasons” error in WordPress.
-You may also want to see our expert pick of the must-have WordPress plugins for your website, and bookmark our ultimate guide on how to fix most common WordPress errors.
+You may also want to see our expert picks for the must-have WordPress plugins for your website and bookmark our ultimate guide on how to fix the most common WordPress errors.